laroche/private-geldanlage/optionen.md

         greater than the debit required to close the initial puts.
 Thus the position becomes a 1-1-4.
-      - Alternatively the position can be rolled out further in time and possible further away from the curent price of the underlying and repositioned so that the credit received is equal to or greater than the debit required to close the initial position.
+      - Alternatively the position can be rolled out further in time and possible further away from the curent price of the underlying and repositioned so that the credit received is equal to or greater than the debit required to close the initial puts.
 - put debit spread:
    - DTE same as naked puts or at least 1/2 of the DTE of the naked puts
    - Width: 50 points wide (or 300 points)